 However, you may not be able to recover full compensation if the other party proves you are partially at fault for the accident.
 Under New Jersey Revised Statutes §2A:15-5.1, any civil plaintiff who bears a percentage of the total blame for their accident can have their final recovery reduced by that same percentage.

 Even worse, plaintiffs found primarily responsible for the accident are ineligible to recover compensation.
-A New Jersey licensed attorney at Ostroff Injury Law will aggressively gather the best evidence they can find for their client, in order to overcome accusations of partial fault, so clients recover the maximum amount of compensation they are entitled to after being in a motorcycle crash.
+A New Jersey licensed attorney at Ostroff Godshall Injury and Accident Lawyers will aggressively gather the best evidence they can find for their client, in order to overcome accusations of partial fault, so clients recover the maximum amount of compensation they are entitled to after being in a motorcycle crash.

 Filing Deadlines for Motorcycle Crash Claims in New Jersey